berkutta/powerdns_dyndns/README.md

-# PowerDNS DynDNS API
+# PowerDNS API

 ## Description

 This is a simple Tool to get a DynDNS compatible API for your PowerDNS DNS System.
 It uses the same Users like you already have with PowerAdmin for the DynDNS API Login.
+Additional it also provides an Endpoint designed for requesting DNS challenge SSL certificates through Certbot.

 ## Installation

 `composer install`

-## Client installation
+## DynDNS Mode

-This picture shows the example configuration on an Edgemax Firewall
+This picture shows the example configuration on an EdgeRouter Firewall

 ![configuration example](https://raw.githubusercontent.com/berkutta/powerdns_dyndns/master/edgemax.png)